jmhenley5326/BW_Showcase/README.md

 # BusinessWorks Showcase
 These projects contain various BusinessWorks examples showcasing functionality within the BusinessWorks 6 environment.
+There are many more examples available in the BusinessWorks 6 installation.
+These are intended to be more verbose and demo oriented.

 # Projects
 ## Showcase_Basic
 This project contains basic functionality that comes out of the box with BusinessWorks.
 Each example contains Notes and comments on what is happening.
-These are intended to show very simple reference implementation of various pieces of functionality that can then be used to create more complex business processes
+These are intended to show very simple reference implementations of various pieces of functionality that can then be used to create more complex business processes.
+For more information please look at the samples provided with the BW6 installation.

 ### Project Pre-Reqs
 * BusinessWorks 6.4